Iris to take center stage as Joplin sesquicentennial approaches

 The flower was also endorsed by the president of the Missouri Florists Association at the time, as it was a “hardy flower” that, once planted, could withstand all the harsh weather that comes with Joplin.

-The Saturday showing of the flower will not only act as a celebration of the iris, but also as an educational experience.
-The event will teach residents how to plant and care for the flower, which will tie perfectly into the city’s plans for Joplin’s birthday in 2023.
+The Saturday showing of the flower will not only act as a celebration of the iris but also as an educational experience.
+The event will teach residents how to plant and care for the flower, which will tie into the city’s plans for Joplin’s birthday in 2023.

 Diane Reid Adams, a member of the City Council, said during Joplin's 148th birthday observance last month that plans are underway for the sesquicentennial.
 One event will be a garden tour of irises.
 The city is hoping to encourage more residents to plant the flower soon so that when the city hits 150 years, there will be a lot of irises to celebrate along with it.